On the Structure of Unique Shortest Paths in Graphs: Introduction

 \subsection{Paper Outline}

-In Section \ref{sec:background}, we introduce preliminary definitions and theory about paths, path systems, strong metrizability, boundary operators, and homomorphisms that will be useful throughout the rest of the paper.
-In Section \ref{sec:refutation}, we prove an initial characterization theorem for strong metrizability, stating roughly that a path system $S$ is \sm if and only if it is consistent and there is no other distinct ``weighted'' path system $S'$ that shares its boundary.
-In Section \ref{sec:simplification}, we obtain our main characterization theorem by defining ``polyhedral'' path systems and then using our initial characterization theorem to prove that they are sufficient to indirectly refute strong metrizability via homomorphisms.
-This section shall assume knowledge of some basic definitions from topology, which can be found e.g.\ in \cite{Morris89}.
-Finally, in Section \ref{sec:othersettings} we extend our theory into related settings.
-In particular, we discuss (1) strong metrizability in directed graphs required to have positive edge weights, (2) strong metrizability in undirected graphs, and (3) strong metrizability in directed acyclic graphs.
+In Section \ref{sec:background}, we introduce preliminary definitions and facts about path systems and strong metrizability.
+In Section \ref{sec:refutation}, we prove an initial characterization theorem for strong metrizability, stating roughly that a path system $S$ is strongly metrizable if and only if it is simple, consistent, and there is no other distinct ``weighted'' path system $S'$ that shares its topological boundary.
+In Section \ref{sec:simplification}, we obtain our main characterization theorems by relating our previous characterization to polyhedral pairs.